-2. This exchange was made between the Lord and the lawyer and included by Matthew in his Gospel circa A.D.
-50, several years after James wrote his epistle.

-- 3. The failure to apply this "second great and foremost commandment" is said by James to be "committing sin and in doing so stand convicted by the authority of the Royal Law as transgressors of it." - 4.
+- 2. This exchange was made between the Lord and the lawyer and included by Matthew in his Gospel circa A.D.
+50, several years after James wrote his epistle. - 3.
+The failure to apply this "second great and foremost commandment" is said by James to be "committing sin and in doing so stand convicted by the authority of the Royal Law as transgressors of it." - 4.
 The sin that James uses to dramatize one's failure to apply the Royal Law is showing partiality to one person while not doing so with another.
-In other words, you cannot keep the Royal Law by being inconsistent in its application. - 5.
-In fact, the plural noun, parabátēs, translated "transgressors," refers to those who do so as being violators of the whole law:
+In other words, you cannot keep the Royal Law by being inconsistent in its application.

+5. In fact, the plural noun, parabátēs, translated "transgressors," refers to those who do so as being violators of the whole law:

-The man who is guilty of this sin is shown to be a transgressor by the Law, which establishes deviation from the valid norm. $\Pi\alpha\rho\alpha\beta\acute{\alpha}\tau\eta\varsigma$ knows no degrees.
-The man who is one is so totally.1
+The man who is guilty of this sin is shown to be a transgressor by the Law, which establishes deviation from the valid norm. Παραβάτης knows no degrees.
+The man who is one is so totally.

 - 6. Turns out that an insightful evaluation of the numerous times the Royal Law is cited in Scripture and the prominence the Lord places on that principle as second only to our love for God, means that we as Christians must give serious attention to whether we are consistently applying it. - 7.
 Every believer is always in some sort of relationship with the Lord.
 He is in fellowship or out.
 He is short on his knowledge of the Word or advancing.
 He is a hearer and a doer of the Word or not.
 He is consistently applying the doctrine he knows or going with human viewpoint. - 8.
 Every believer is responsible before the Lord regarding his status before the Supreme Court of Heaven.
 God knows all things.
 We can only be aware of a precious minimum. - 9.
 We do not know the exigencies, difficulties, or advantages with which another person must deal until we have walked in his shoes.
-We on the other hand must concentrate on walking in our own shoes. - 10.
-Judging others is a dangerous proposition.
-Some people you criticize or mistrust may be so advanced in doctrine their discernment of your personality may warn them to walk a wide circle around you.
+We on the other hand must concentrate on walking in our own shoes. - Judging others is a dangerous proposition.
+Some people you criticize, or 10. mistrust may be so advanced in doctrine their discernment of your personality may warn them to walk a wide circle around you. - However, if every believer practiced the Royal Law, there would be far 11. more fellowship among believers.
+This word "fellowship" is the noun κοινωνία (koinōnía) and it denotes participation in a thing shared. - 12.
+Among Christians, it is the Word of God that develops this participation so that diverse personalities may bond from a common inventory of ideas.